intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

  9 | -- | --
  t (10) | -- | --
  e (11) | 23 | --

+### Conclusion

+Of course, the obvious answer is that

 ## Transposition using integer notation